PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 * You have your [Device Management developer credentials, as explained above](#downloading-device-management-developer-credentials).
 * You have your [update resources file, as explained above](#creating-an-update-resources-file).
 * You have an output directory for your machine, for example `./artifacts-warp7` or `./artifacts-rpi3`.
+* You have an [SSH agent](../v0.5/getting-started/environment.html).
+For usage, see [the GitHub SSH documentation](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).

 #### Warp7 device